-The Malthusian Theory of Population is the theory of exponential population growth and arithmetic food supply growth.
+The Malthusian Theory of Population is the theory of exponential population and arithmetic food supply growth.
 The theory was proposed by Thomas Robert Malthus.
 He believed that a balance between population growth and food supply can be established through preventive and positive checks.

 Major Elements of the Malthusian Theory